 1. Best on a Tight Budget: Black Diamond Half Dome

-Nothing can really beat the $60 price of the Half Dome helmet.
+Nothing can really beat the Half Dome helmet of its price.
 It may look simple, but it packs a protective barrier like you wouldn’t believe.
 For this reason, you will often see official outdoor recreation companies, such as NOLS, use the Half Dome for their trips.
 Not only is it cheap, but it is also safe.

 2. Best Lightweight: Petzl Meteor